liticer/liticer.github.io/README.md

 hosted on [Github Pages](pages.github.com)

 ## License
-The following directories and their contents are Copyright Liticer.
+The following directories and their contents are Copyright Opt Liticer Software.

 You may not reuse anything therein without my permission:
 ```